modul-sum-3/sum-front/README.md

 ESLint statically analyzes your code to quickly find problems.

-### `Auto Close Tag`

-As the name suggests it automaticaly close HTML tags.

-### `Auto Rename Tag`

-Similarly to the above, it does exactly what the name indicates, if you are changing one html tag, the other one is changing in parallel.

 ### `Better Comments`

 Provides new types of comments which makes comments more readable.

-### `Path Intellisense`

-It autocompletes filenames, you don't need to write by hand whole path to the file you want to import.

 # Getting Started with Create React App